thennothinghappened/WYS-Documentation/Global Scripts/aivl_event_death.md

 ```
 aivl_event_death();
 ```
+The above code will trigger Squid to say a line about the player's death.
 This function is called whenever the player is killed, and plays a line depending on the circumstances.